shrinkray/shrinkray-labs/data/blog/try-utm-virtual-machine-on-silicone-mac.md

 description: "VirtualBox is not cutting it for a VM on a M1 Mac"
 excerpt: "I tried UTM with outstanding results.
 If reading the Oracle tech docs is confusing and exhausting check out this new VM platform with a clean UI."
 image: "~/assets/images/utm.jpg"
-category: "Tutorials"
+category: "Try"
-tags: [virtual machine, ui design, utm]
+tags: [virtual machine, ui design, utm, windows]
 ---
 ## The problem